tmtrungg/Weather-Teaching-Program/README.md

    the last creativity point that I saw in my project, I call it “No-stereotyped study model”.
 I have created the learning environment that might encourage the kids gain the basic knowledge for themselves through finding the answers (which in name quiz and the hidden date, month).
 Furthermore, the realistic animation and interesting icon for its status might help them to recognize and remember what they learn and could use it in the similar situation.

 # Coding Concepts:

-   The project is accurately built base on standards of required coding concepts of assignment 2 and 3:

    - Functions: The program contains 6 different function for animation displaying: 3 kinds of weather, as well as 2 for weathers status icon and 1 for day and month.